espressif/esp-idf-diag/esp_idf_diag/data/recipes/README.md

     beneath the `recipe` description.

 * system: string (optional)

     Can be used to restrict the operating system on which the step will be executed.
 It should be Linux, Darwin, or Windows.
 If specified, the step will only run on the designated system.

+* port: boolean (optional)

+    If true, the step will only be carried out if the device's serial port is available.
+The serial port value is set in the `PORT` recipe variable.

 * output: string (optional)